PaolaChaux/ETL/README.md

 ### 6. Features
 ### 7. Installation Steps
 ### 8. Considerations

+## Important:
+This work was done using wsl2 since many problems were obtained working with only Docker, the only thing that changes is that the files contained here were run in a wsl2 console, with ubuntu, they are the same files.

 ## 1. Description Proyect Water Quality
  This project focuses on analyzing the Water Quality Index of Colombia (IRCA) data to provide insights into the state of water quality across various regions in the country.
 The analysis involves extracting, transforming, and loading (ETL) processes to clean and structure the data for further examination.